 “If that’s so,” Orix took his turn, “this batch might be harmful to the students.
 What sort of chemical did you use?
-Can it be lethal to children using them for targer practice on the trees?”
+Can it be lethal to children using them for target practice on the trees?”

 “They’re drugged,” the professor snapped irritably, “just like the others, only more powerful.
 That’s the purpose of darts.
-My students won’t throw them needlessley.
+My students won’t throw them needlessly.
 Only my team leaders need throw the darts.”
 “Are you listening Rifkin and Vimml?” he added as Rifkin stood that very moment fondling one of them in his hand.

 “Yes Doctor Arkru!”
 Rifkin replied succinctly, dropping it back in its case.

 “The question is, professor,” Eglin sounded alarmed, “are they dangerous?”